Yes, Dear: Cancellation

-CBS had announced the cancellation of Yes, Dear in early 2004, but later ordered 13 mid-season episodes, after the show cut its license fee to secure the renewal.
+CBS originally announced the cancellation of Yes, Dear in early 2004, but later ordered a fifth season of 13 episodes to debut at midseason, after the show cut its license fee to secure the renewal.
 After canceling Center of the Universe, CBS debuted the fifth season of Yes, Dear on Wednesday, February 16, 2005, at 9:30 p.m.
 Eastern.
-CBS ordered a fifth season over 22 episodes from 2005 to 2006, but that order was then reduced to 13 episodes - however two episodes were prevented from airing due to breaking news events and were pushed to season six.
+CBS then ordered a sixth season of 22 episodes to air from 2005 to 2006, but that order was then reduced to 13 episodes.
+Two episodes that were prevented from airing during season five due to news preemptions were pushed to season six.
+On May 15, 2006, CBS announced that Yes, Dear has been canceled after 6 seasons.

-Transmission
+Syndication

-For the fall of 2004, TBS picked up the syndication rights of the show, airing it at 1:00 p.m, before switching to a 3:00 p.m. airtime in January.
-In the fall of 2006, 20th Television, the 20th Century Fox distribution subsidiary, took back show in the form of bartering syndication from TBS and replaced it with Still Standing.
-In 2012, it began airing at 10:00 pm.
-Monday through Friday on Nick at Nite.
-On August 1, 2012, CMT began showing re-runs of the series during the week from 5:00 p.m. to 7:00 p.m.
-The program was also aired on Nick Jr. from February 3, 2013 to May 2, 2015, as part of the short lived NickMom block.
-The series airs on TV Land and Logo TV until it’s move to VH1 and CMT on January 1, 2021.
+Reruns of Yes, Dear aired on TBS from 2004 until 2012, Nick at Nite from 2012 until 2014, CMT from 2012 until 2013, and NickMom from 2013 until 2015.

 Connection with Raising Hope

 In 2010, Garcia premiered a new show, titled Raising Hope from Fox.
 In the third season, in episode sixteen, Brian Doyle-Murray is shown as an executive of the Hollywood studio, a reference to his role as Mr. Savitsky.

-The next episode, Mike O'Malley and Liza Snyder reprise the characters of Jimmy and Christine Hughes and are prominently featured as characters who have made a habit of watching a sex video made by the characters in the new series, Virginia and Burt Chance.
+In the next episode, Mike O'Malley and Liza Snyder reprise the characters of Jimmy and Christine Hughes and are prominently featured as characters who have made a habit of watching a sex video made by the characters in the new series, Virginia and Burt Chance.
 Dominic, Logan, and the guest house are also referred to in the conversation.
 Jimmy makes another appearance in the fourth season, in episode 19 (a different actress portrays Christine and is renamed Christy).